Acts 17:24-34

 Travis Allen

 It was hostile territory for those guys.
-They had to be a tad uncomfortable when they realized the brought him right into their midst.
+They had to be a tad uncomfortable when they’d realized they brought him right into their midst.
 He shined light into their blind eyes.
 He spoke God-exalting, man-humbling truths to their proud hearts.
 He exposed them to the God that they’d been suppressing all their lives in unrighteousness.
 He preached the Gospel.

-Faithful evangelism, it’s there in your bulletin.
+Faithful evangelism, it’s, writ, there in your bulletin.
 Faithful evangelism is driven, number one, by the proper motivation.
-Number two, it recognizes and impossible task.
+Number two, it recognizes an impossible task.
 Number three, it’s conducted in a gracious manner, what we called humble boldness, which is really just another term for meekness.
-Fourth point, faithful evangelism requires us to preach the biblical message, the biblical message.
+Fourth point: Faithful evangelism requires us to preach the biblical message, the biblical message.

 So, like in Paul’s day, like he did here, we also need to go back to the beginning.
-We need to start with the God the Sovereign Creator and Sustainer of all things.
-And that takes us back to proclaim the truths of Genesis.
-What a beloved book that it.
+We need to start with God the sovereign creator and sustainer of all things and that takes us back to proclaim the truths of Genesis.
+What a beloved book that is.
 Take a look at verse 24-28.
 It starts out there, Paul’s speaking.
 He says, “What you worship in ignorance, I’m going to proclaim to you,” and here he goes right here.

 “The God who made the world and everything in it, being Lord of heaven and earth, does not live in temples made by man, nor is he served by human hands, as though he needed anything, since he himself gives to all mankind life and breath and everything.
 And he made from one man every nation of mankind to live on all the face of the earth, having determined allotted periods and the boundaries of their dwelling place, that they should seek God, and perhaps feel their way toward him and find him.
 Yet he is actually not very far from each one of us, for ‘In him we live and move and have our being’; as even some of your own poets have said, ‘For we are indeed his offspring.’”
 Stop there.